6 Simple Tips for Returning or Exchanging Gifts

 We’re not here to judge anyone.
 Sometimes, a gift and the person who’s receiving it just aren’t a great match for one another.
 Maybe that t-shirt is a size too small.
 Maybe that chair looks great, but it won’t fit anywhere in your apartment.
-Or perhaps you already own a copy of that particular DVD.
+Or perhaps you already own a copy of that particular book.

 There are many perfectly valid reasons for wanting to either exchange a present or return it whole-hog.
 Whatever the case may be, these simple tips should help point you in the right direction.